praihan/cblib.site/README.md

 ***

+### Deploying

+* Open a command prompt or terminal at the root directory of the repository and execute:

+		node task/deploy

+	If this completes successfully, then you will find a folder called `deploy` in the root folder.
+This folder is a clone of the `public` folder where all `html`, `css`, and `js` files are minified.

+* Firstly make sure all the dependencies installed correctly.
+If not you can try to host at a different port.
+You can do so like:

+		node task/serve <port>

+	`<port>` just represents a port number, choose one that is not `80` and try again.
+However this time you will have to specify the port in the URL.
+Try `localhost:<port>/teachers/library/` where `<port>` is the number you used.
+If you are still unsuccessful, seek assistance from the interwebs (namely stackoverflow) or someone who knows about this stuff.

+***

 ### Contributing

 To make contributions, firstly fork this repository.
 There is a fork button somewhere on the GitHub repository page.
 You will see that there is a copy of this repository under your own GitHub account.
 Do stuff there, all the usual stuff like bug fixes or improvements.
 Then send a pull request and someone will review the code and merge it.

+To change the main user styles, open `less/main.less.css` and make the appropriate changes.
+Then in the root folder, execute:

+	node task/css

+You can even change the entire Bootstrap theme!
+To do this, experiment with the usage of `task/themec`.

 Make sure you also include your name information in both `package.json` and `CONTRIBUTORS`.